XinbaoQiao/Hessian-Free-Certified-Unlearning/README.md

 All results are included in ./results.

 # Experiments Codebase
-This section contains the bash scripts to run all the experiments for the paper.
+This section contains the bash scripts to run all the experiments of the paper.

     bash ./codebase/MNIST.sh
     bash ./codebase/FMNIST.sh